WillScot Mobile Mini (NASDAQ:WSC) Price Target Increased to $33.00 by Analysts at Morgan Stanley

-WillScot Mobile Mini (NASDAQ:WSC) had its price target boosted by Morgan Stanley from $32.00 to $33.00 in a report issued on Monday, Analyst Ratings Network reports.
-They currently have an overweight rating on the stock.
+WillScot Mobile Mini (NASDAQ:WSC) had its price objective lifted by equities researchers at Morgan Stanley from $32.00 to $33.00 in a note issued to investors on Monday, Benzinga reports.
+The firm presently has an “overweight” rating on the stock.
+Morgan Stanley’s price target points to a potential upside of 12.36% from the company’s previous close.

-WSC has been the topic of a number of other research reports.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of WillScot Mobile Mini from $31.00 to $34.00 and gave the company a buy rating in a research report on Monday.
-Credit Suisse Group upped their target price on shares of WillScot Mobile Mini from $32.00 to $35.00 and gave the stock an outperform rating in a report on Thursday, April 1st.
-Zacks Investment Research upgraded shares of WillScot Mobile Mini from a hold rating to a buy rating and set a $33.00 target price on the stock in a report on Saturday, May 1st.
-Barclays increased their target price on shares of WillScot Mobile Mini from $23.00 to $30.00 and gave the company an equal weight rating in a research report on Tuesday, March 2nd.
-Finally, Robert W. Baird raised shares of WillScot Mobile Mini from a neutral rating to an outperform rating and raised their price objective for the stock from $31.00 to $33.00 in a report on Tuesday, March 9th.
-Two investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-WillScot Mobile Mini has an average rating of Buy and a consensus price target of $28.64.
+A number of other research analysts also recently issued reports on the stock.
+DA Davidson boosted their price target on shares of WillScot Mobile Mini from $25.00 to $30.00 and gave the stock a “buy” rating in a research report on Tuesday, January 26th.
+Oppenheimer boosted their price target on shares of WillScot Mobile Mini from $24.00 to $29.00 and gave the stock an “outperform” rating in a research report on Wednesday, January 13th.
+Zacks Investment Research downgraded shares of WillScot Mobile Mini from a “buy” rating to a “hold” rating in a research report on Tuesday, May 4th.
+Barclays boosted their price target on shares of WillScot Mobile Mini from $23.00 to $30.00 and gave the stock an “equal weight” rating in a research report on Tuesday, March 2nd.
+Finally, Credit Suisse Group lifted their price objective on shares of WillScot Mobile Mini from $32.00 to $35.00 and gave the company an “outperform” rating in a research note on Thursday, April 1st.
+Two investment analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $28.64.

-In related news, COO Kelly M. Williams sold 362,464 shares of the company’s stock in a transaction on Wednesday, March 3rd.
-The shares were sold at an average price of $27.32, for a total transaction of $9,902,516.48.
-Following the completion of the transaction, the chief operating officer now owns 188,884 shares in the company, valued at $5,160,310.88.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+In other news, COO Kelly M. Williams sold 362,464 shares of the company’s stock in a transaction on Wednesday, March 3rd.
+The shares were sold at an average price of $27.32, for a total value of $9,902,516.48.
+Following the completion of the sale, the chief operating officer now owns 188,884 shares in the company, valued at approximately $5,160,310.88.
+The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
 Also, Director Stephen Robertson sold 17,412,500 shares of the company’s stock in a transaction on Thursday, March 4th.
 The stock was sold at an average price of $26.79, for a total transaction of $466,480,875.00.
 The disclosure for this sale can be found here.
-Corporate insiders own 63.50% of the company’s stock.
+Insiders own 63.50% of the company’s stock.

-Large investors have recently modified their holdings of the stock.
-Sei Investments Co. purchased a new stake in WillScot Mobile Mini during the third quarter valued at $4,331,000.
-Strs Ohio purchased a new stake in WillScot Mobile Mini during the third quarter valued at $8,086,000.
-Clearview Wealth Advisors LLC purchased a new stake in WillScot Mobile Mini during the fourth quarter valued at $26,000.
-Riverbridge Partners LLC raised its stake in WillScot Mobile Mini by 11.3% during the fourth quarter.
-Riverbridge Partners LLC now owns 3,042,839 shares of the company’s stock valued at $70,503,000 after purchasing an additional 308,123 shares in the last quarter.
-Finally, Nisa Investment Advisors LLC raised its stake in shares of WillScot Mobile Mini by 4.1% in the fourth quarter.
-Nisa Investment Advisors LLC now owns 50,650 shares of the company’s stock valued at $1,174,000 after acquiring an additional 2,000 shares during the period.
+Hedge funds and other institutional investors have recently bought and sold shares of the company.
+Allred Capital Management LLC bought a new stake in shares of WillScot Mobile Mini in the 1st quarter worth $29,000.
+International Assets Investment Management LLC boosted its holdings in shares of WillScot Mobile Mini by 100.0% in the 1st quarter.
+International Assets Investment Management LLC now owns 1,078 shares of the company’s stock worth $27,000 after buying an additional 539 shares during the last quarter.
+Clearview Wealth Advisors LLC purchased a new position in shares of WillScot Mobile Mini in the 4th quarter worth about $26,000.
+Toronto Dominion Bank purchased a new position in shares of WillScot Mobile Mini in the 4th quarter worth about $54,000.
+Finally, First Horizon Corp purchased a new position in shares of WillScot Mobile Mini in the 4th quarter worth about $70,000.
 Hedge funds and other institutional investors own 29.92% of the company’s stock.

 WillScot Mobile Mini Holdings Corp. provides modular space and portable storage solutions in the United States, Canada, Mexico, and the United Kingdom.
 The company leases various office space and storage solutions for temporary applications across a customer base in the commercial and industrial, construction, retail, education, natural resources, health care, government, transportation, security, and energy sectors.